artefactual/archivematica-docs/user-manual/transfer/forensic.rst

    .. important::

       The metadata form opens in a new tab.
 After clicking save, you **must** close the new tab to go back to your in-progress transfer, rather than clicking on the Transfer tab from the metadata form.

 #.
-If you are planning to start multiple transfers, you can follow the above
+If you are planning to start multiple transfers, you can repeat the above
    steps for adding metadata to additional transfers.

 #.
 Once all images are loaded to the dashboard and all metadata is added, select